 Sampling environment: Defines the general type of environment where the sampling took place: field, laboratory, hdrf to brf, or model. ‘model’ stands for simulated data using a computational model of some sort. %%% Andy says it’s now under general?
 I can’t find it there.
 There is a Sampling Environment Picture, but that seems to be different.
 Check again with Andy.

-Target Type: %%% Can’t find this one – Andy thinks it’s still supported.
-He’ll let me know.
+Target Type: %%% Can’t find this one – Andy says, “The target types as defined vocabulary as in V2.2 are no longer supported (as they adhere to no national or international standard).

+What will be done in the database upgrade is to enter the previous target type as text into the attribute Target Description”

 Defines the target type and the abundance of this target type in the sampled object (cf. also 0).
 Further target types can be defined by the administrator.
 Use the Add, Edit and Remove buttons next to the list to change to contents of the list.

 Associated Measurements: %%% Can’t find this one – Andy says, these are things like soil attributes.
 They are part generic metadata.
 Check with in the Soil Type lists.
 This can then probably be deleted.